-3. Policy for making provision for pupils with SEND
+3. Policy for making provision for children with SEND

-a) How we evaluate the effectiveness of provision for pupils with SEND b) How we assess and review the progress of pupils with SEND
+a) How we evaluate the effectiveness of provision for children with SEND b) How we assess and review the progress of children with SEND

-The effectiveness of interventions is evaluated by class teachers and reported to the Senior Leadership Team (SLT) and SENDCo.
-Information is collated and stored on a database.
+The effectiveness of interventions is evaluated by class teachers and reported to the Senior Leadership Team (SLT) and SENDCO.

 Class teachers review the progress of children with SEND every term.
-The progress of children with SEND is monitored termly by the SLT, Inclusion team and SENDCo.
+The progress of children with SEND is monitored termly by the SLT and the SENDCo.
 Support is then planned for the following term.
-Progress of individuals or groups may be reviewed by the Inclusion team and SENDCo more frequently.
+Progress of individuals or groups may be reviewed by the SENDCo more frequently.
 This process is known as the graduated approach: 'Assess, Plan, Do, Review' (APDR) Cycle.
 The school reviews progress of children with Speech and Language Therapy programmes and forwards this to the SALT service.

-c) The school's approach to teaching pupils with SEND
+c) The school's approach to teaching children with SEND

 We have high expectations for children with SEND in academic progress, in the social and emotional aspects of learning and in their full participation in the wider life of the school.
-Our Learning Policy promotes high quality teaching for all children including those with SEND.
-We provide a broad and balanced curriculum for all pupils.
-Teachers plan 'low threshold high ceiling' lessons within a mastery curriculum to promote the highest levels of achievement for all pupils and use a range of strategies and approaches to meet the needs of groups and individual learners.
-Additional support is provided within the classroom, at the point of learning, with close liaison between the class teacher and Inclusion teacher or LSA.
+Our Teaching & Learning Policy promotes high quality teaching for all children including those with SEND.
+We provide a broad and balanced curriculum for all children.
+Teachers plan 'low threshold high ceiling' lessons within a mastery curriculum to promote the highest levels of achievement for all children and use a range of strategies and approaches to meet the needs of groups and individual learners.
+Additional support is provided within the classroom, at the point of learning, with close liaison between the class teacher and/or LSA.
 Children are only withdrawn for additional support where it is judged this best meets their individual needs or to provide targeted intervention for a group.